hollowdoor/dom_step/README.md

 Algorithm
 ------

+**Note:** This algorithm was abandoned in version 2.
+It is still somewhat relevant.
+The target next element would still be in the same position.
+Version 2 uses `document.elementFromPoint(x, y)` instead to find nearby elements.

 `dom-step` finds the nearest sibling element in the DOM.
 It does this by first checking the `element.nextElementSibling`, or `element.previousElementSibling` for down/right, or up/left respectively.
 Failing that it then checks other elements using a naive linear search through the rest of the siblings in the appropriate direction.

 To summarize the defaults: